sarah-antillia/Tensorflow-Tiled-Image-Segmentation-BreCaHAD/README.md

 <h2>Tensorflow-Tiled-Image-Segmentation-BreCaHAD (2024/08/06)</h2>

-This is the first experiment of Image Segmentation for BreCaHAD:A Dataset for Breast Cancer Histopathological Annotation and Diagnosis based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
+This is the first experiment of Tiled Image Segmentation for BreCaHAD:A Dataset for Breast Cancer Histopathological Annotation and Diagnosis based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and
 <a href="https://drive.google.com/file/d/1ppmWc-AxMFZeiu66_GwTFJ5lgHc-y3jz/view?usp=sharing">
 Tiled-BreCaHAD-ImageMask-Dataset-M1.zip</a>, which was derived by us from the original